yenyang/Anarchy/Anarchy/LongDescription.md

 Full or Partial Localization: Spanish, German, Chinese Simplified, Brazilian Portuguese, Italian, Polish, Korean, Russian, French, Japanese, Chinese Traditional, Arabic, Dutch, European Portuguese, and Finnish.
 See credits for list of translators.

 ## Supplemental Mods
-European Portuguese Localization (Only needed for European Portuguese Translations) TranslateCS2.Mod (Only needed for other unofficial languages.
+European Portuguese Localization and I18N Everywhere (Only needed for European Portuguese Translations) TranslateCS2.Mod (Only needed for other unofficial languages.
 Make sure to set flavor in TranslateCS2 settings.)

 # Detailed Description